redkite-labs/redkitecms-docs/book/install-alphalemoncms.rst

     php app/console generate:bundle

-By default AlphaLemon CMS looks for the **Acme/WebSite** bundle.
-Obviously you can choose any name you wish for your bundle: the AlphaLemon CMS installer will ask you for this.
+By default RedKite CMS looks for the **Acme/WebSite** bundle.
+Obviously you can choose any name you wish for your bundle: the RedKite CMS installer will ask you for this.

-Add the AlphaLemon CMS installer bundle to AppKernel
+Add the RedKite CMS installer bundle to AppKernel
 ----------------------------------------------------

-To enable the AlphaLemon CMS installer you must add it to your AppKernel file:
+To enable the RedKite CMS installer you must add it to your AppKernel file:

 .. code-block:: php